leontoddjohnson/prenorns/docs/ide_setup.md

     end
     ```

-## Caveats
+# Caveats

 Just a few things I found while troubleshooting this:

-- Don't `git pull` norns from within the norns directory in your norns ...
+- Don't ever `git pull` norns from within the `/norns` directory in your norns ...
 That was a messy boo-boo on my part.
-Just do the typical *SYSTEM > UPDATE* as designed.
+Just do the typical *SYSTEM > UPDATE* as designed :)
 - If you're going to change the name of a directory in the norns, make sure that either (A) the currently loaded script is *not* in that directory or (B) no script is loaded, or the system script is cleared.